Anu-Ra2025/Blending-Data-Organization-and-Computation-with-Pandas-and-NumPy/README.md

 * Square Root (np.sqrt):-

-The np.sqrt() function computes the square root of each element in an array.
-It works element-wise on arrays and returns the result.
+i)The np.sqrt():- function computes the square root of each element in an array.
+It works element-wise on arrays and returns the result. ii) Exponentiation (np.exp):- The np.exp() function calculates the exponential of each element in an array.
-Exponentiation (np.exp)
-The np.exp() function calculates the exponential of each element in an array.

 ![image](https://github.com/user-attachments/assets/a99e24d3-f2e3-48f1-a119-9b2cc04e2995)

-Sum: Adds all elements together.
+i) Sum: Adds all elements together.

-Max: Finds the largest value in the array.
+ii)Max: Finds the largest value in the array.

-Min: Finds the smallest value in the array.
+iii)Min: Finds the smallest value in the array.

-Variance: Measures the spread of the data.
+iv)Variance: Measures the spread of the data.

-Sum Array: computes the sum of elements in an array, either across all elements or along a specified axis in the case of multidimensional arrays.
+v)Sum Array: computes the sum of elements in an array, either across all elements or along a specified axis in the case of multidimensional arrays.

 * Logical Operator: -